-Dave is a director of theatre company Ensemble 52.
-For E52, he co-produces the Heads Up Festival, produced in partnership with Battersea Arts Centre.
+For E52, he co-produces Heads Up Festival, produced in partnership with Battersea Arts Centre.
 He co-founded arts venue and E52’s base The Other Space (now Kardomah94) in 2013.
-He founded the long-running theatre development night Scratch@Fruit in 2010.
-He was a founder member, in 2003, of Hull Truck’s Blockheads, which aimed to develop and explore skills in writing for the stage.
+He founded long-running theatre development night Scratch@Fruit in 2010.
+He was a founder member, in 2003, of Hull Truck’s Blockheads, which developed and explored skills in writing for the stage.

-He has facilitated creative writing workshops for a wide range of organisations, including Hull Truck, the Stephen Joseph Theatre, Sheffield Young Writers, the University of Hull and Hull School of Art & Design.
-He led Hull Truck’s successful PlayWrite course in 2011.
-He was script consultant on Cascade Arts’ Dickens-inspired interactive storytelling project Open Threads (2012) and, with Matt Stephenson for Collaborate, Create, Engage and Future Ferens, he co-created the Gypsy & Traveller exhibition To Be Able To Pull Up and Sit and Have a Chat Around The Fire (2012).
+He has facilitated creative writing workshops for a wide range of organisations, including the Stephen Joseph Theatre, Sheffield Young Writers, HIVE, Hull Truck and the University of Hull.
+He led Hull Truck’s successful PlayWrite course from 2011.
+He was script consultant on Cascade Arts’ Dickens-inspired interactive storytelling project Open Threads (2012) and, with Matt Stephenson for Collaborate, Create, Engage and Future Ferens, he co-created the Gypsy & Traveler exhibition To Be Able To Pull Up and Sit and Have a Chat Around The Fire (2012).
 He has introduced and compered many Humber Mouth and Head in a Book literary events.
+He is a producer on the BBC’s poetry and spoken word festival Contains Strong Language, has sat on the steering group of the Forward Poetry Prize, been a regional chair of national arts movement What Next? and co-ordinated National Writing Day.
 He frequently works as a dramaturg and new writing mentor.